How Do Charges Differ for Repeat Drug Possession Offenders in Utah?

 In addition to the possible drug possession charges, you could also face additional charges if the officer finds any drug-related paraphernalia, such as pipes, bongs or syringes.
 Drug paraphernalia charges are classified as Class B misdemeanors.

 The situation for repeat drug possession offenders can be dire.
 If you are caught in possession of a Schedule I controlled substance, you will typically be charged with a third degree felony.
 However, a second or subsequent Schedule I drug possession is classified as a second degree felony.
 Penalties for a second degree felony in Utah can lead up to 20 years in prison and a maximum of $10,000 in fines.

 Other repeat offenses have similar increases in penalties.
 Marijuana charges are typically Class B misdemeanors for small amount charges, but a third conviction is upgraded to a Class A misdemeanor and a fourth or subsequent conviction is a third degree felony.

 Criminal Defense Attorney Representing Defendants in Salt Lake City, Utah

 The criminal and personal consequences of a drug possession conviction can be devastating.
 Spending time behind bars, far from your friends and family, can be tough.
 However, there may be ways to reduce the charges you face.
 Taking action is crucial to obtain the best possible outcome of your case.
 Do not wait another second if you were charged with drug possession in Utah.

 For more than 16 years, Salt Lake City criminal defense lawyer Darwin Overson has handled countless drug possession cases.
 If you or a loved one is facing drug possession charges in Salt Lake City, or anywhere else in Utah, call us today.
-To schedule a free, confidential consultation with an experienced defense lawyer, call Overson Law at (801) 758-2287.
+To schedule a free, confidential consultation with an experienced drug crime lawyer, call Overson Law at (801) 758-2287.